maximilionus/android-qemu-launcher/README.md

    ```sh
    adb connect localhost:4444
    ```
    If you are connecting for the first time, you will be prompted to allow debugging in the VM.
-Allow the connection and run the command from the previous step again.
+Allow the connection and run the command above again.